 In controlled studies in the United States, bolus doses of 3, 6, 9, and 12 mg were studied.
 A cumulative 60% of patients with paroxysmal supraventricular tachycardia had converted to normal sinus rhythm within one minute after an intravenous bolus dose of 6 mg adenosine (some converted on 3 mg and failures were given 6 mg), and a cumulative 92% converted after a bolus dose of 12 mg.
 Seven to sixteen percent of patients converted after 1-4 placebo bolus injections.
 Similar responses were seen in a variety of patient subsets, including those using or not using digoxin, those with Wolff-Parkinson-White Syndrome, males, females, blacks, Caucasians, and Hispanics.

 Adenosine is not effective in converting rhythms other than PSVT, such as atrial flutter, atrial fibrillation, or ventricular tachycardia, to normal sinus rhythm.
-To date, such patients have not had adverse consequences following administration of adenosine.

 INDICATIONS AND USAGE:

 Adenosine injection is indicated for the following.